marcomarino123/magnopy/docs/source/user-guide/methods/examples/explanation.rst

 Overview
 ********

-This section is devoted to describe in some details several examples that can be calculated analytically.
+This section is devoted to describe in some detail several examples that can be calculated analytically.
 These are

 * Gamma-point solutions :math:`\boldsymbol{q}=0` solution with spins lying along the :math:`Z`-axis.